rubenerd/rubenerd.com/content/post/2015/markdown-in-vim.markdown

 ---
 title: "Markdown in Vim"
 date: "2015-11-19T13:17:00+10:00"
-summary: "If you use the .markdown extension"
+abstract: "If you use the .markdown extension"
 category: Software
 tag:
 - editors